rtunazzz/TwitterMonitorV2/README.md

 ## Before running:
 1. Make sure you have Python installed
 2. download & unzip this folder, and cd to here
-3. run `pip install requirements.txt`
+3. run `pip install -r requirements.txt`
 4. Setup everything in `credentials.json`
 5. Edit in the code:
   -- Discord webhooks for Unfiltered and Filtered channels